bmqn/cFMC/README.md

 )
 ```

-Let's also define a function `traverse` for traversing the list in order and running a function `f` on each element.
+Define function `traverse` for traversing the list in order and running a function `f` on each element.

 ```
 traverse = (